jahuerta92/star/README.md

 This is the repository for the [Style Transformer for Authorship Representations (STAR)](https://arxiv.org/abs/2310.11081) model.
 This code is meant for replication of our study.

-Also check out our [https://huggingface.co/AIDA-UPM/star](huggingface repo for STAR) for direct usage.
+Also check out our [huggingface repo for STAR](https://huggingface.co/AIDA-UPM/star) for direct usage.

 ## Citation
 ```